 Supply Chain Management

-Paragon is an independent, global relocation management company that provides the services wherever our clients require when and where they need them.
-In business for many years, we offer services in 150 countries.
 Not owned by or bound to any real estate or household goods company, Paragon Relocation is free to select suppliers based solely on service quality and the competitiveness of their pricing.
 We then pass those advantages on to our clients.
 While we take great pride in our suppliers and the services they provide, we also acknowledge that sometimes existing relationships work best.
 We welcome our clients’ existing suppliers as a result.
-The benefit of Paragon’s approach to our clients is excellence in execution and superior customer service.
+Paragon’s supply chain management services are critical to achieving excellence in execution and delivering superior customer service.
 To find out more about our supplier partners and the services we can provide, please contact us.

 Using a well-documented process, Paragon selects suppliers objectively based on proven criteria for each function or service.
 Examples include financial stability, system protocols, training excellence, metric and KPI tracking, quality measures and after-hours support.
 To exceed customer expectations requires more effort than this, however.
 Ensuring our business represents a meaningful portion of each supplier’s volume, using long-term relationships to increase the use of shared technology, relying more on metrics and KPIs to judge performance so that our suppliers are free to make maximum use of their expertise and emphasizing total cost rather than isolating singular transactions has helped us turn standard business relationships into true partnerships.
 As a result, we describe our suppliers as supplier partners, a term that is validated every day by actual experience.